Ethics Opinions

 OF THE MISSISSIPPI BAR

-SELECTION OF A LAWYER - PARTNERSHIP NAMES- Continued use of a partnership name subsequent to the dissolution of the partnership with the former partners continuing to practice law.
+FIRM NAME - LETTERHEAD - Continued use of a partnership name subsequent to the dissolution of the partnership with the former partners continuing to practice law.

-The Ethics Committee of the Mississippi State Bar has been requested to render an opinion on the facts presented under the following hypothetical situation:
+The Ethics Committee of The Mississippi Bar has been requested to render an opinion on the facts presented under the following hypothetical situation:

 Attorneys A and B operated under the partnership name "A and B".
 There was an amicable dissolution of the partnership with the partners agreeing to continue to cooperate and work together on all matters pending with the partnership as of the day of the dissolution.
 Each partner, subsequent to the date of the dissolution, has continued the practice of law separately in different offices with only the matters pending at the time of the dissolution of the partnership continuing to be the responsibility of both the partners.
 However, subsequently despite attorney B's objections, attorney A continued to display the firm name "A and B" at his offices, continued to maintain a bank account in the name of "A and B", continued to use stationery with the firm name "A and B", and answered the telephone at his law office as "A and B".
 May the partnership name "A and B" continued to be used?